Flag of Seattle: Symbolism

 Keeping the colors, the contemporary design's teal represents the colors of Puget Sound at dusk, and the white represent the mountains wrapping around the city.
 Each wave is designated to represent an inclusive and diverse history / cultural event from Seattle's past.

 The interconnection of each wave represents "the future well-being, if not survival of all citizens, is dependent upon our recognition of common bonds and shared responsibilities", also from the original resolution.

 History

 The symbol on the flag is the original design used to represent the Seattle Goodwill Games.
 The Games began on July 20, 1990, and after the Games ended, the Seattle Organizing Committee for the Goodwill Games no longer continued use of the design.
 On October 7, 1996, the design's trademark registration lapsed.

-The design was used throughout the competition to reference the event with multiple uses from hats, pins, flags, shirts, and even in the middle of the field at the University of Washington Huskey Stadium where events were held.
+The design was used throughout the competition to reference the event with multiple uses from hats, pins, flags, shirts, and even in the middle of the field at the University of Washington Husky Stadium where events were held.